stennety/mywebsite/_posts/2020-4-12-htb-ropme.md

 According to the [man page of puts][1]: it's defined as `int puts(const char *s);` which means this function takes exactly 1 argument, which is a pointer to the start of a cstring.

 **QUESTION: Why is the argument passed through EDI?
 Why not through the stack?**
-On x64 (as opposed to x32) the arguments are passed via the registers:
+When using the fast-call calling convention, the first 6 arguments are passed via the registers:
 1. RDI Holds the first argument
 2. RSI Holds the second argument
 3. RDX Holds the third argument